madlambda/Acorn/docs/hierarchical-fs.md

 - Mount is the action of exploding the file system structure members of a file into a path.
-- Unmount is the action of imploding (join the members) of a path into an structure.
+- Unmount is the action of imploding (join the members) of a path into a structure.
-- _Traditional syntetic file systems are an specialized use case of typed syntetic file systems where all members are unidimensional byte arrays._
+- _Traditional syntetic file systems are specialized use cases of a typed syntetic file systems where all members are unidimensional byte arrays._
 - _Mounting a unidimensional disk is the same as mounting a byte-array file._
 - All field types are byte addressable.